-Make sure parking brake is on.

-Put gearshift in neutral (or "park" if automatic).

-Start engine; listen for unusual noises.
+- · Make sure parking brake is on. - Put gearshift in neutral (or "park" if automatic). - With the clutch in start engine; listen for unusual noises.
 If equipped, check the Anti-lock Braking System (ABS) indicator lights.
 Light on dash should come on and then turn off.
-If it stays on the ABS is not working properly.
-For trailers only, if the yellow light on the left rear of the trailer stays on, the ABS is not working properly.